 One of the toughest things about being a musician — and a drummer in particular — is finding a suitable place to practice.
-Most of us end up being relegated to whatever unused space there is in a house, such as the garage, a spare bedroom, or even a closet.
-Failing that, many of us have to pay for rehearsal space.
-But in all scenarios, drummers need a place where they can play at full volume without disturbing others.
+Most of us end up being relegated to whatever unused space there is in a house, such as a garage, a spare bedroom, or even a closet, ideal to make soundproof room for drums.

 Intuitively you might think the soft materials we have around the house — blankets, egg crates, carpet remnants, mattresses — can be used to soundproof our practice room.
 The fact is that these items do nothing to keep the sound of your drums from reaching the outside world.

 Let’s see what’s the best way to build your own soundproof home studio.